 STU ERWIN is delightful as a new acquaintance that Bing meets in a speakeasy; the vivacious BOSWELL SISTERS do a great bit as telephone operators at a radio station when everyone is trying to figure out Bing's whereabouts.
 GEORGE BURNS and GRACIE ALLEN also introduce their particular brand of madness into the proceedings.

 THE HABITS of the character Bing portrays seem virtually indistinguishable from the working-methods sometimes employed by the carefree, wild-oat-sowing crooner himself at this early point in his career -- tellingly, Bing's fictional persona in "Broadcast" is named ...
 BING!

-THE STRANGE, ghostly "suicide sequence" is a disquieting, altered-state segment wherein Bing, in a convincingly-acted condition of shock & depression after being jilted by his fiance, invites Stu Erwin to join him in death by turning the gas jets going full blast on his kitchen stove, with all the windows & doors shut.
+THE STRANGE, ghostly "suicide sequence" is a disquieting, altered-state segment wherein Bing, in a convincingly-acted condition of shock and depression after being jilted by his fiance, invites Stu Erwin to join him in death by turning on the gas jets full blast on his kitchen stove, with all the windows and doors shut.
 As the gas begins to have its poisoning influence, a peculiar grating on the kitchen wall takes on the glowing, hallucinatory appearance of a skull, as the apparition of an accordion-playing speakeasy-singer seen earlier performs a distorted version of "Here Lies Love" in the shape-shifting form of a spooky, smoke-like photo-wraith superimposed over the darkened kitchen.

 WHEN a concerned friend comes looking for Bing at his apartment a hotel employee lets her in and lights a match triggering an explosion.
 Abruptly the scene changes to sunlit curtains fluttering in an open window -- morning has broken, and the two would-be suicides are still in one piece, peacefully snoozing away.